michielplatteau/CCBDA_project/README.md

 2. Alternatives we considered for charting:

    1. Pyplot (Matplotlib): Pyplot is a popular option for creating static visualizations.
 However, compared to Chart.js, it does not provide the same level of interactivity and responsiveness for a web-based application.
-Plus: we allready can work quite well with this and we would learn less by implementing this.
+Plus: we already can work quite well with this and we would learn less by implementing this.

    2. Tableau: Tableau is a powerful data visualization tool that offers a wide range of features and capabilities, and it was suggested by the professor.
 However, after trying it and not getting it to work immediately.
 We did some further research and discovered more options.
 Internet articles made it clear that chart js might be a better fit for us and we really liked the interactiveness and the design.